cabreratoxy/pyOPERA/README.md

 ~~TODO: Choose between Pytest an Unittest~~
 TODO: Don't repeat the library name in the DOckerfile
 TODO: Automate black, isort, pylint, coverage, pytest on build or push.
+TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now